 - If you would do what he wants you to do sexually, he’ll stop his extra-marital activities.

-- Your partner (the addict) doesn’t need to disclose his past behaviors to you.
+- Your spouse (the addict) doesn’t need to disclose his past behaviors to you.
 It will only hurt the relationship more.
 And besides, he said he stopped.

 If you are geographically isolated, or you’re working with a therapist who doesn’t have specialized training in treating compulsive sexual behavior or betrayed partners, here are 4 steps you can take: